 It is said — and a plaque on the building so declares it — that O’Neill wrote the plays Ile, The Moon of the Caribbees, The Long Voyage Home and In the Zone while staying at the Atlantic House.
 It also said that Tennessee Williams finished The Glass Menagerie here.
 Without denying that possibility categorically, David Kaplan deflated it gently in Tennessee Williams in Provincetown, saying: “Other Provincetown sites claim that distinction, too.
 The A-House has a tradition as a hotbed for apocrypha.”

-Its tradition as an entertainment venue can be traced to the 1940s, when the impresario Julius Monk (1912-1995) began staging summertime revues in the Cabaret Room with a troupe that most famously included Imogene Coca (1908-2001), who would go on to national celebrity a few years later playing opposite Sid Caesar on NBC’s Saturday night entertainment program, Your Show of Shows.
+Its tradition as an entertainment venue can be traced to the 1940s, when the impresario Julius Monk (1912-1995) began staging summertime revues in the Cabaret Room.
+His troupe included Imogene Coca (1908-2001), who would go on to national celebrity a few years later playing opposite Sid Caesar on NBC’s Saturday night entertainment program, Your Show of Shows.

-Beginning with the 1950 season, the level of entertainment and the quality of the décor at the Atlantic House were kicked up many notches by Reginald W. Cabral (1923-1996).
-In 1949, he took over the business, together with Frank J. Hurst Jr., who was married to his sister, Halcyone “Caffie” (Cabral) Hurst (±1922-1999).
+In 1949, Reginald W. Cabral (1923-1996) took over the business, together with Frank J. Hurst Jr., who was married to Cabral’s sister, Halcyone “Caffie” (Cabral) Hurst (±1922-1999).
 In 1952, they introduced the Tattooed Lady, whose head and shoulders were visible in the prow of a dory over the bar.
 The female figure, attributed to Peter Hunt, can still be seen at the A-House.
 In 1954, working with Peter Rocheteau, they transformed the second floor of 4 Masonic Place into the Carriage Room.
 Its central space was nearly two stories high and included a loft in which a metal-and-wood horse and buggy were placed.
 The next year, 1955, they added a brick fireplace to the Tap Room, downstairs at No. 4.

 The jazz vocalist Stella Brooks (1910-2002) was the first notable act of the Cabral years.
 One evening, Cabral recalled, Tennessee Williams wrote out some impromptu lyrics for Brooks on a little pad that he carried around.
 She sang them near the end of her show the next night: “Yours eyes are lighted windows, there’s a party going on inside.
 Your mouth’s a roller coaster and baby, I’m about to take a ride.”
 (Mary Klein, “For Reggie Cabral, Provincetown Memories Are Full of Jazz,” The Sunday Cape Cod Times, 12 December 1976.)